-When giving sentences, judges and magistrates have three available options – prison, a community sentence or a fine.
-The community sentence or community order, can replace custodial sentence, depending on the nature of the crime.
-If a community sentence is given, it is either because a custodial sentence will not help to rehabilitate the offender, or does not suit the crime.
+When passing sentence on conviction, judges and magistrates have three options depending on the offence in question: prison, community sentence and/or a fine.
+The community sentence (also known as a community order), may be preferable to a custodial sentence – either because a custodial sentence will not help to rehabilitate the offender, or because prison does not necessarily fit the crime.

-Community sentences allow offenders to undertake a rehabilitative programme, and work in the community while being supervised by the probation service.
+Community sentences allow offenders to undertake a rehabilitation programme, and work in the community while under the supervision of the probation service.

 What types of Community Sentences are there?

 There is a range of community orders available for adults including:

 Offenders are required to work for up to 300 hours on local community projects under close supervision.
 The work may include: